yinonavraham/pscp/README.md

 This script started as an experiment.
 As part of the experiment files of various sizes were copied between AWS instances, from Frankfurt DE to Oregon US.
-The same files were copied 10 times using `scp` (i.e. single process) and 10 times using `pscp.sh` with default parallelism (i.e. 10 parallel `scp` processes, each transfers a single chunk).
+The same files were copied 10 times using `scp` (i.e. single process) and 10 times using `pscp.sh` with default threads (i.e. 10 parallel `scp` processes, each transfers a single chunk).
 The results, as can be seen below, transfer time in parallel (using `pscp.sh`) is approximately 30%-40% of the time compared to using `scp`.

 ![Average Transfer Time vs. Size](assets/avg_transfer_time.png)